1970

 My first time ever listening to the Godfather of Soul must have been through the Blues Brothers – thru “Reverend Cleophus James”; Jake (John Belushi) and Elwood (Dan Aykroyd) are on a mission from God to save the Catholic orphanage in which they were raised from foreclosure.
 And before they decide they should reunite the band and organize a performance to earn the $5,000 needed to pay the orphanage's back taxes, they visit the Triple Rock Church.

-James Brown, the American singer, dancer, and musician, is the founder of funk music.
+James Brown, the American singer-dancer is certainly one of the main architects of funk.
 Over the course of his 50+ years of career, he is known to release innumerable singles, and from 1959 onwards, he averages 3+ albums per year, while also creating genres.
 He is the most sampled recording artist and “the Hardest Working Man in Show Business”.

-With such a tireless and productive career span, it is very challenging to write summaries for a specific year or even a period… still, (I hope) it wouldn’t be too wrong to say he had the "pre-70s," “the 70s,” and “late 80s and onwards” in his career.
+For a career marked by continuous output, it is very challenging to write summaries for a specific year or even a period… still, (I hope) it wouldn’t be too wrong to say he had the "pre-70s," “the 70s,” and “late 80s and onwards” in his career.

-Pre-70s James Brown is a high-octane soul singer with a fantastic band.
-His music is characterized by his unique blend of R&B, soul, and gospel, which he then calls "the big beat," and it is marked by his passionate and strong vocals, driving rhythms, and elaborate orchestration.
+Pre-70s James Brown is a soul singer with intense energy and a fantastic band.
+His music is characterized by his unique blend of R&B, soul, and gospel, which he then calls "the big beat," and it is marked by his gospel-infused vocals, driving rhythms, and elaborate orchestration.
 Then, and really always, he is recognized for his upbeat live performances, which frequently involve call-and-response exchanges with the audience.
-His band features outstanding horn sections, but the emphasis is on a strong backbeat from the rhythm section.
+His band features sharp horn sections, but the emphasis is on a strong backbeat from the rhythm section.

-Come the 70s, his music evolves into a more funk-oriented sound (with a heavier emphasis on the groove and tighter drumming patterns and prominent basslines), as he evolves into the Godfather of Soul, leading a tight, funky band that pushes the boundaries of the genre.
+Come the 70s, his music moves toward a funkier sound (with a heavier emphasis on the groove and tighter drumming patterns and prominent basslines), as he evolves into the Godfather of Soul, leading a tight, funky band that even stretches the genre.

 Of course, this is not an abrupt transition; his work prior to the 1970s still has funk elements, and there are still great, funky songs from that era, while some of his work from the 1970s still heavily references R&B and soul.